Glenn Loury: Presidential elections and candidates

 Loury was critical of Barack Obama 2008 presidential campaign.
-He continued to criticize Obama as president calling his tenure "depressing in the extreme" and also criticized Obama's closeness to Al Sharpton.
+He continued to criticize Obama as president calling his tenure "depressing in the extreme" and also criticized Obama's perceived closeness to Al Sharpton.
 In 2016, he supported Hillary Clinton.
 After the 2016 U.S. presidential election, Loury warned it was dangerous for people not to recognize Donald Trump as the 45th President.
 During debates with John McWhorter, Loury defended Donald Trump.
 During Trump's presidency he doubted claims that Trump was an existential threat to the public.
 After Trump refused to concede that he lost the 2020 U.S. presidential election, he rebuked him.
 Loury would later blame Trump for the 2021 U.S. Capitol attack but opposed Trump's second impeachment.

 Race

 Loury opposes reparations for slavery and affirmative action.
 He has said that "affirmative action is not the solution, but neither is it the problem".
 Conversely, he has criticized affirmative action saying, "Affirmative action is dishonest.
 It’s not about equality, it’s about covering ass."

 In 1984, Loury drew the attention of critics with "A New American Dilemma", published in The New Republic, a piece in which he addressed what he termed "fundamental failures in black society" such as "the lagging academic performance of black students, the disturbingly high rate of black-on-black crime, and the alarming increase in early unwed pregnancies among blacks".

 In June 2020, Loury published a rebuttal to a letter that Brown University president Christina Paxson sent to students and alumni in response to the murder of George Floyd by a policeman.
 Loury questioned the purpose of Paxson's letter, saying it either "affirmed platitudes to which we can all subscribe, or, more menacingly, it asserted controversial and arguable positions as though they were axiomatic certainties."

 Immigration

 On immigration, Loury said in an interview segment in The First Measured Century, "There are benefits of immigration, and there are also costs.
 The benefits in terms of cheaper, eager labor to help we Americans produce the products that we want to consume.
 The costs are in terms of making it more difficult to equalize the economic circumstances of some Americans who are at the bottom of the heap, because they now have more competition for their labor, as a result of immigration."
+He has also stated that he supports a tight control on borders and has expressed skepticism at how immigrants can integrate successfully.